sbt/sbt-native-packager/src/sphinx/archetypes/java_app/index.rst

 Application packaging focuses on how your application is launched (via a ``bash`` or ``bat`` script), how dependencies are managed and how configuration and other auxillary files are included in the final distributable.

-Additionally there is :doc:`Server Packaging <GettingStartedServers>` which provides platform-specific functionality for installing your application in server environments.
+Additionally there is :doc:`Server Packaging </archetypes/java_server/index>` which provides platform-specific functionality for installing your application in server environments.
 You can customize specific debian and rpm packaging for a variety of platforms and init service loaders including Upstart, System V and SystemD (experimental).